greeny277/inductive_logic_programming/doc/notizen.md

 It was stated that the complexity of the compounds has a massive influence on the success of the ILP method.
-Other ILP-based real-world applications that are worth being mentioned are instance the prediction of protein secondary structures or learning rules for early diagnosis of rheumatic diseases [see @dzeroski1994inductive pp. 243-246, 199-214].
+Other ILP-based real-world applications that are worth being mentioned are for instance the prediction of protein secondary structures or learning rules for early diagnosis of rheumatic diseases [see @dzeroski1994inductive pp. 243-246, 199-214].

 Summary
 ====

-This work should gave a little overview about the topic *inductively logic programming* in the context of machine learning.
+This work gave a little overview about the topic *inductively logic programming* in the context of machine learning.
 The general idea of developing new knowledge with a set of examples and existing background knowledge was demonstrated by the two standard algorithms.
 Furthermore a real-world application in the field of pharmacy has been presented.
 Nowadays different engines are using various algorithms in combination to achieve better results and are able to deal with imperfect data[see @dzeroski1994inductive pp. 67-80, 153-168].
-It is also worth to mention that ILP is still a topic in Computer-Science (for instance, see the work @yamamoto2010inverse), because new insights in first-order logic may improve existing algorithms.
+It is also worth to mention that ILP is still a topic in Computer-Science (for instance, see the work @yamamoto2010inverse), because new insights in first-order logic can improve existing algorithms.

 <!--